jonathanhogg/flitter/docs/language.md

 If one vector runs out of elements before the other then the shorter one is lesser.
-If an element pair cannot be compared because they are not of the same type, e.g., an attempt to compare a Unicode string with a number, then the result of the operator is the `null` vector.
+If an element pair cannot be compared because they are not of the same type, e.g., an attempt to compare a Unicode string with a number, then the result of the comparison is the `null` vector (which will be interpreted as `false` in logical expressions).

 Additionally, a vector can be tested to see if it contains a sub-vector with the *contains* operator: